DonSaul/DOTNETPROJECT1/readme.md

 This tool is used for creating and managing containers that bundle applications and services.
 In this project, Docker is key for setting up a connection to the Work Orders API.
 To get started, download and install Docker Desktop from the [official Docker Desktop Download website](https://www.docker.com/products/docker-desktop), making sure it's compatible with your operating system.
 Post-installation, running `docker --version` in the command line is recommended to verify the setup.
 ### .NET SDK Version 8.0:
-Crucial for application development using .NET technology, .NET SDK Version 8.0 can be obtained from Microsoft's official .NET downloads page [official Docker Desktop Download website](https://dotnet.microsoft.com/es-es/download/dotnet/8.0).
+Crucial for application development using .NET technology, .NET SDK Version 8.0 can be obtained from Microsoft's official .NET downloads page [.NET Version 8 Download](https://dotnet.microsoft.com/es-es/download/dotnet/8.0).
 After installation, executing `dotnet --version` in the command line is advisable to confirm successful installation.

 ## 2.2 Initial Setup and Configuration
 ### Docker Setup